-1) Use Applicant tracking system that has a partnership with LinkedIn
+1) Use an Applicant tracking system that has a partnership with LinkedIn

 The hiring process becomes better when Linkedin is integrated with your applicant tracking system (ATS).
 It helps you post jobs on LinkedIn and other job boards as well as track candidates and your recruiting process.

-Recruiterflow is a limited listing partner of Linkedin which allows our customers to post your jobs to Linkedin for free.
-These LinkedIn job postings will be shown to all the candidates searching for jobs and will also be posted under Jobs section on your company’s LinkedIn profile page.
+Recruiterflow is a limited listing partner of Linkedin which allows our customers to post their jobs on Linkedin for free.
+These LinkedIn job postings will be shown to all the candidates searching for jobs and will also be posted under the Jobs section on your company’s LinkedIn profile page.

 How to get started?

 Register on Recruiterflow, Go to ‘Settings’, further to ‘General Settings and enter your Linkedin Company ID.
 (The last digits after the URL- https://www.linkedin.com/company/******).
-Alternatively, you can also search the company here on- https://developer.linkedin.com/plugins/company-profile.
+Alternatively, you can also search for the company here.

 How to Post a Job on LinkedIn using Recruiterflow?

-What’s the difference between limited posting and PPC posting of LinkedIn?
+What’s the difference between limited posting and PPC posting on LinkedIn?